 Self Guided Tour of Chinatown San Francisco

-On this self guided tour of Chinatown, you’ll visit sights with history dating back to the days of the early explorers, see unique and beautiful views of the city, and be immersed in a culture so intertwined in San Francisco’s history that you just can’t miss it!
+On this self-guided tour of Chinatown, you’ll visit sights with a history dating back to the days of the early explorers, see unique and beautiful views of the city, and be immersed in a culture so intertwined in San Francisco’s history that you just can’t miss it!

 You can also download San Francisco Chinatown Self Guided Tour as a pdf.

-Or, check out a video of a walk through Chinatown, and see many of the sights that you’ll be visiting on your own trip!
+Or, check out a video of a walkthrough Chinatown, and see many of the sights that you’ll be visiting on your own trip!

 While taking this tour, be sure to take some time to look in the many different shops along the way.
 We’d run out of space if we tried to list them all, but you can find practically anything in Chinatown.

 We begin this walking tour at the iconic Chinatown Dragon Gate, the entry to Chinatown, and complete it farther north along Grant Ave., where Chinatown and North Beach intersect.

 Heads up: This being San Francisco, you will have a few hills to climb.
 Don’t be too concerned, most uphill sections are fairly short or broken up with stops.

 Begin the tour at the Dragon Gate, located at the intersection of Grant Ave. and Bush St.

 One of the most photographed sights in San Francisco, the Dragon Gate officially marks your entrance into Chinatown.

 Though the Chinese community began creating Chinatown as we know it in the aftermath of the 1906 earthquake, the official entrance to the neighborhood wasn’t marked until 1970.